By: Karen Schaeffer, CFP®

 Already contributing the maximum to your TSP and confident with your allocations?

 This newsletter is designed to provide information on the subjects covered.
-NITP, Inc. takes great care to insure the accuracy and quality of these materials which are provided without any expressed or implied warranty, including, but not limited to, their fitness for a particular purpose.
-They are also provided with the understanding that neither the author nor the publisher is engaged in rendering legal, accounting, financial planning or other professional service.
+NITP, Inc. takes great care to ensure the accuracy and quality of these materials which are provided without any expressed or implied warranty, including, but not limited to, their fitness for a particular purpose.
+They are also provided with the understanding that neither the author nor the publisher is engaged in rendering legal, accounting, financial planning, or other professional services.
 If additional assistance is required, the services of a competent professional should be sought.